-The various elements of the compensation package for the Company's executive officers are not inter-related.
+The various elements of the compensation package for the Company's executive officers are not directly inter-related.
 For example, if it does not appear as though the target bonus will be achieved, the number of options that will be granted is not affected.
 There is no significant interplay of the various elements of total compensation between each other.
 If options that are granted in one year become underwater due to a decrease in the Company's stock price, the amount of the bonus amount or compensation to be paid the executive officer for the next year is not impacted.
 Similarly, if options become extremely valuable due to a rising stock price, the amount of compensation or bonus to be award for the next year is not affected.
+However, the Compensation Committee does evaluate the total value of executive remuneration when making decisions with respect to any particular element thereof.
 While the Compensation Committee has discretion to make exceptions to any compensation or bonus payouts under the Bonus Plan, it has not approved any exceptions to the Bonus Plan with regard to any executive officers.
 The Compensation Committee exercised negative discretion in determining not to pay a bonus to Mr. Bernstein for failure to meet one of the performance criteria established for him by the Compensation Committee under the Bonus Plan in 2006.